ThomasJRyan/OOT-Auto-Tracker/README.md

 - A complete auto tracker that will remove the need to manually track items and checks
 - Full logic checking
 - Allow for different types of starting settings
+- Be as uninstrustive as possible
+- Require minimal user input
+- Look decent

 ## Todo
 - Missing checks